-It's Memorial Day Weekend, which means it's a somber time to remember fallen service members and reflect on those who have served in the military.
+It's Veterans Day, which means it's time to honor those who have served in the military.

 It may not seem like a natural shift in careers, but there are actually many famous faces who have served in the military over the years.